Hiroreco/enreco-archive/recap-data/glossary/misc/mechanics/guilds-entry.md

 **Members:** [Tam Gandr](#entry:kronii-entry), [Gonathon G](#entry:gigi-entry), [Ninomae Ina’nis](#entry:ina-entry), [Hot Pink One](#entry:irys-entry), [Koseki Bijou](#entry:bijou-entry)
 **Guildmaster:** Celesta

 A sanctum devoted to healing and empathy... in theory.
-In practice, most members, except for Ina,were far from empathetic, often picking fights with other guilds for unclear reasons, particularly through instigators Tam and Gonathon.
+In practice, most members, except for Ina, were far from empathetic, often picking fights with other guilds for unclear reasons, particularly through instigators Tam and Gonathon.

 Their base took the form of a serene, open-air temple that radiated tranquility—regardless of how its members behaved.